jtablesaw/tablesaw/README.md

 Tablesaw is an easy-to-use platform for data science in Java.
 It includes a data-frame, an embedded column-store, and has hundreds of methods to transform, summarize, or filter data.
 If you work with data in Java, it will probably save you time and effort.

-It also includes support for descriptive statistics, data visualization, and preliminary support for machine learning, with a lot more coming soon.
-There are other, more elaborate platforms for data science.
-They were designed for analysis with a vast amounts of data, and that requires a big stack: Spark, Hadoop, HDFS, Pig, Yarn, maybe.
+It also includes support for descriptive statistics, data visualization, and preliminary support for machine learning, with more coming soon.
+There are other, more elaborate platforms for data science in Java.
+They were designed to work with vast amounts of data, and that requires a big stack: Spark, Hadoop, HDFS, Pig, Yarn, maybe.

 With Tablesaw, you can manipulate half a billion rows on a laptop and over 2 billion records on a server.
 All it takes to get started is one maven dependency: